Coreen Mary Spellman: 1956 mural

-In 1956, Texas Women's University selected Spellman to design one of two murals for the new Arts and Sciences building on campus.
+In 1956, Texas Women's University selected Spellman to design one of two murals for the new Arts and Sciences building, later called the Patio Building, on campus.
 Her design featured several different kinds of bricks integrated into the surface of the wall, resulting in blocks of color that protrude or recede from the wall.
 Many point out the similarities between this mural and many of Spellman's other works, and some have suggested the star motifs are an intentional nod to her love of Texas.
+In the summer of 2025, the building was demolished and Spellman's mural was carefully disassembled and preserved for future use.

 Collections

 The largest collection of Coreen Mary Spellman works, more than 120 pieces, is housed in the permanent collection of the Dallas Museum of Art.
 The most prominent items of the collection include the 1936 oil painting Road Signs and the 1942 etching Orizaba Market which can typically be found on display within the museum.

 In addition to countless private collections, her work is included in the collections of Whitney Museum of American Art, Brooklyn Museum, National Gallery of Art, Southern Methodist University, Texas Women's University, Tyler Museum of Art, Amon Carter Museum of American Art, and Spellman Museum of Forney History.